 Sec.
 6. When a department reaches a total membership that may entitle it to additional representation, the department should so notify the Senate Executive Board.
 The Board shall investigate the claim and if it is valid, provide for the additional representation at the next preliminary departmental election.
 If a department's membership decreases sufficiently to reduce its Senate representation, the reduction shall be accomplished by omission of the next regular election of a representative from that department.

 Sec.
 7. Only persons who are considered members of the faculty under Article II of this constitution shall be eligible to vote in the election of Senate representatives and to be nominated for membership in the Senate.

 Sec.
-8. If an elected representative is absent without substitution for more than two consecutive meetings of the Senate, or more than four meetings of the Senate without substitution during the Senate year, his or her seat may be declared vacant.
+8. If an elected representative is absent without substitution for more than two consecutive meetings of the Senate, or more than four meetings of the Senate without substitution during the Senate year, his or her seat shall be declared vacant.

 Sec.
 9. All vacancies in Senate membership shall be filled in accordance with the procedure established in the bylaws.

 Article V: Officers and their election

 Sec.
 1. The officers of the Senate shall be as follows: president, vice president, the directors and the immediate past president.

 Sec.
 2. No officer of the Faculty Senate shall also serve as chair, vice chair, or secretary of any Faculty Senate council, standing or ad hoc committee, except as specifically provided for in the bylaws or in the event of a vacancy where a meeting to elect a new chair is called for, and then he/she shall serve solely to open the meeting and direct the election of a new chair.